Food Sensitivity 101: What Your Child’s Poop Can Tell You

 Poop will vary, from child to child, and day to day (depending on what is eaten).
 However, there are several common components – poop is made up of water, bacteria, undigested food and fiber, small amounts of fat, inorganic matter, small amounts of mucous, mineral salts (ash), and some other proteins.
-To put it simply, poop is what’s left over once food has passed through the digestive system, where nutrients and water are absorbed.
+To put it simply, poop is what’s left over once the food has passed through the digestive system, where nutrients and water are absorbed.

 Developed by researchers to assess poop quality.
 The Bristol Stool Chart is a visual guide that is divided into 7 categories.

 For children who are eating solids, this chart provides one way to identify potential digestive troubles.
-Ideally, stools should resemble Type 3, 4 and 5.
+Ideally, stools should resemble Type 3, 4, and 5.
 Type 1 and 2 suggest constipation and Type 6 and 7 indicate diarrhea – both of which may be associated with food sensitivity.

-In addition to assessing the quality of your child’s poop with the Bristol Stool chart, there are some other stool features that you’ll want to keep an eye out for that may reflect underlying food sensitivity, such as:
+In addition to assessing the quality of your child’s poop with the Bristol Stool Chart, there are some other stool features that you’ll want to keep an eye out for that may reflect underlying food sensitivity, such as:

-Poop That Floats: Food sensitivity can contribute to irritation and inflammation in the intestines and may affect nutrient absorption.
+Food sensitivity can contribute to irritation and inflammation in the intestines and may affect nutrient absorption.
 Poop that frequently floats in the toilet, rather than sinks, may be associated with poor absorption of nutrients, especially fat.
 This may also be accompanied by a greasy, oil slick appearance along the top of the toilet water.

-Blood: This may reflect a local concern, for example, hemorrhoid or fissure.
+This may reflect a local concern, for example, hemorrhoid or fissure.
 It could also possibly be associated with constipation and straining (which may be how food sensitivity is expressed in some children), or it may be indicative of a more serious underlying condition such as a Cow Milk Protein Allergy (CMPA).
 This is not the same as cow milk sensitivity (CMS), so it’s important to understand the difference between the two.
 It’s best to check with your healthcare provider if you’re not sure.

 A delayed or slowed transit time results in fewer bowel movements over several days and may be associated with constipation.
 An increased transit time (especially when the frequency of poop is 1.5 or 2 times your child’s usual pattern) may be associated with diarrhea.

-Abdominal Pain and Tenderness: Your child's belly should generally be soft to the touch and painless on gentle palpation.
+Your child's belly should generally be soft to the touch and painless on gentle palpation.
 Even if your child is pooping, a distended stomach and tummy aches could be a signal that they aren't entirely emptying their bowels.

-Undigested Food: Sometimes, you may occasionally see some undigested food in your child’s poop – this is most commonly associated with foods with high amounts of insoluble fiber (like corn).
+Sometimes, you may occasionally see some undigested food in your child’s poop – this is most commonly associated with foods with high amounts of insoluble fiber (like corn).
 Consistently seeing undigested food in your child’s poop may also reflect an excessively short transit time that is accompanied by malabsorption, which could be a sign of cow milk sensitivity.
 You’ll want to see your healthcare provider if there is persistent diarrhea or weight loss.

-No parent likes to see their little one suffer from uncomfortable tummy symptoms.
+No parent likes to see their little ones suffer from uncomfortable tummy symptoms.
 Determining the cause of tummy troubles in toddlers may require careful evaluation, so it’s essential to work with a health professional to rule out an organic cause.
 However, significant changes may warrant taking a look at diet and the possibility of food sensitivity.

 By keeping an eye on the relationship between the food children eat and the poop that comes out, parents can better influence their children’s digestive health and happiness.
-For a more in-depth look at tummy troubles in toddlers, please visit our Symptom Spotlight pages.

-Are you curious to see if Kabrita Goat Milk Formula may be right for your family?
-Check out our free trial kit today!
+Are you curious to see if Kabrita Goat Milk Formula & Foods may be right for your family?
+Check out our FREE Trial Kit today!

-*Not suitable for cow milk protein allergy
+*Not suitable for children with confirmed cow milk protein allergy